 August Ritter is currently the Director of Board Relations for The Nature Conservancy (TNC).
 Previously, he worked as the CEO’s Outreach Manager and before joining TNC, he was a Sustainability Consultant with Waste Management Sustainability Services.
 He has a M.S. in Conservation Leadership and a B.S. in Human Dimensions of Natural Resources, both from Colorado State University.
 In 2009, prior to graduate school, August lived and volunteered at IPODERAC for six months.
 He was with the youngest boys in the house called San Juan.
 It was a transformative experience that changed his life.
 He’s been back to IPODERAC several times since 2009 and is amazed at how big his San Juan boys have gotten!

 Stephanie Hill provides administrative and bookkeeping support for several nonprofit organizations and small businesses.
 She loves to do paperwork and keep things organized.
 She has worked with ICF since its inception and each year has developed a deeper appreciation for the work being done at IPODERAC.
-She has a B.S. in International Business from the University of Colorado at Denver and is in the process of obtaining a Masters in Development Practice from Regis University.
+She has a B.S. in International Business from the University of Colorado at Denver and a Masters in Development Practice from Regis University.
 She has lived and worked in Taiwan, Antarctica, and Mexico.
 She enjoys hiking, reading, and studying Spanish.

 - Banner photos copyright Max Davis Company, 2014